Leoonv2/ResWeb-Client/README.md

 an small project that i use for my self everyday.

 ## Resweb-Installer
--  written in Winforms - .net C#
+-  written in Winforms - .net Framework
 -  installs the service
 -  starts the service